Israeli tanks besiege Gaza’s Indonesian Hospital

 The situation in northern Gaza’s sole remaining medical facility is ‘catastrophic’, the Health Ministry says.

-Israeli tanks have surrounded northern Gaza’s Indonesian Hospital, after artillery fire killed at least 12 Palestinians in the complex, according to the war-torn enclave’s Ministry of Health.
+Israeli tanks have surrounded northern Gaza’s Indonesian Hospital after artillery fire killed at least 12 Palestinians in the complex, according to the war-torn enclave’s Ministry of Health.

-Ashraf al-Qudra, Gaza’s Health Ministry spokesperson, told Al Jazeera on Monday that “the situation is catastrophic” in Indonesian Hospital, where hundreds of people remain trapped.
+Ashraf al-Qudra, Gaza’s Health Ministry spokesperson, told Al Jazeera on Monday that “the situation is catastrophic” in the Indonesian Hospital, where hundreds of people remain trapped.

 Keep readinglist of 3 items